 How well-written is your content?
 Perhaps writing isn’t one of your strongest talents, and you simply do the best you can.
 Or perhaps you consider yourself a good writer, and you overlook some mistakes and other deficiencies in your writing.
 The better (i.e., higher-quality) your content, the better for you and your business.
 Write for your target audience, keeping SEO in mind.

 How much content do you have?
 Just this much?
 More?
 Perhaps this much?
 Even more?
 Keep going.
 Most sites place too much emphasis on graphics, and not enough on the written word.
 In SEO, a picture is not worth a thousand words.
 Google rewards the effort required to write lots of high-quality, relevant, original content that provides people with plenty of useful information.

 Examine the content on any SEO company's website.
 How well-written is it?
 Does it exhibit excellent writing skills and unique, insightful information?
 Or is it more of a self-serving sales pitch that looks and sounds similar to practically every other SEO company's site?
 Does it contain errors of grammar, spelling, punctuation, and even misused words?

 If an SEO company doesn't have good content on its own site, how do you suppose that same SEO company can improve your online content?

 Incidentally, the above table is an example of how you can provide some colorful, visually-appealing content for your site's visitors while also improving the SEO.
 It's the type of item that's typically included as a graphic element, which would limit its SEO potential compared to including the same information as textual content.

-So instead of displaying the table as a simple graphic element, I've made it entirely text-based, providing Google with almost 300 additional words of good content.
+So instead of displaying the table as a simple graphic (which is much easier to do), we've made it entirely text-based, providing Google with almost 300 additional words of good content, including appropriate heading and paragraph tags.
 And because text loads much faster than graphics, it yields even greater SEO benefit by also improving page load speed.
-And of course it's all very Google-friendly.
 Get the idea?